 The management of residual materials will promote the implementation of practices based on 4Rs, meaning prioritizing the reduction, reuse, recycling and recovery of residual materials.
 Residual materials will be managed in accordance with applicable laws and regulations.
 The main residual materials produced are as follows:

-- Domestic solid waste; - Dry residual materials (building material, wood, metal, packaging, etc.).
+- Domestic solid waste (paper, cardboard, plastic, glass, food waste); - Dry residual materials (building material, wood, metal, packaging, etc.).